 • Mexican hot chocolate: Try adding 2 teaspoons of ground cinnamon to the mix for a unique flavor combination that is super delicious!

-• Peppermint candy cane hot chocolate: Unwrap 8-10 candy canes and add them to the food processor (affiliate link) to pulverize them really well before adding them to the mix for a chocolate peppermint version.
+• Peppermint candy cane hot chocolate: Unwrap 8-10 candy canes and add them to the food processor to pulverize them really well before adding them to the mix for a chocolate peppermint version.

 • Other flavors: The easiest way to add other flavors it to purchase flavored powdered coffee creamer and replace 1 cup of the powdered milk with 1 cup of the coffee creamer.
 The hazelnut version is my personal favorite.